 - Ave Maria playing at the end of Night On Bald Mountain, showing that good triumphs over evil in the end.

 - Religious or not, this is the perfect foil to the absolutely terrifying 'Night on Bald Mountain.'

 - That is exactly the reason they were placed back to back; because they are so utterly different in construction and mood.

 - Yup, the Ave Maria scene is gorgeous.
 A beautiful piece of music and the perfect imagery to match it.

 - The full narration by Deems Taylor before the segment is heartwarming in itself: "...and then we hear the Ave Maria, with its message of the triumph of hope and life over the powers of despair and death."

 - Not to mention the symbolism behind the scene.
 Chernabog (Satan, basically) is portrayed as this absolutely terrifying force of evil, summoning ghosts and demons and toying with them for his amusement.
-But then suddenly he and his fellow ghouls recoil at the sight of some offscreen source of light.
+But then suddenly he and his fellow ghouls recoil at the sight of some off-screen source of light.
 Is it God, come to destroy him?
 Is it the Sun, whose light is known to vanquish certain monsters?
-No, it's a long line of Christians, walking by torchlight on a pilgrimage somewhere.
-Chernabog, as mighty as he is, is defeated by the simple faith of God's children.
+No, it's the striking of a church bell, signalling the arrival of the dawn and potentially the time for the worshipers in Ave Maria to set out.